0xGingi/pwnedBot/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=plasticuproject_pwnedBot&metric=alert_status)](https://sonarcloud.io/dashboard?id=plasticuproject_pwnedBot)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=plasticuproject_pwnedBot&metric=security_rating)](https://sonarcloud.io/dashboard?id=plasticuproject_pwnedBot)
 # pwnedBot
-A Heroku hosted Discord bot implementation of Troy Hunt's haveibeenpwned.com service, <br />
+A  Discord bot implementation of Troy Hunt's haveibeenpwned.com service, <br />
 a free resource for anyone to quickly assess if they may have been put <br />
 at risk due to an online account of their's having been compromised or <br />
 "pwned" in a data breach, using the hibpwned python library. <br />